yonatanlou/QumranNLP/README.md

 ├── reports\
 ├── src\

-1. Data - contains the most updated processed data (under processed_data), there are also some yamls for the manual tagging of the scrolls (composition and sectarian labels).
+1. Data - contains the most updated processed data (under processed_data), the qumran_labels.csv contains the labels by scrolls (by multiple labeling schemes: sectarian/composition/genre, etc...).
 2. Experiments - contains the results of multiple experiments.
 3. Models - contains some trained models (mainly GNN's, the fine-tuned models are stored in HF).
 4. Notebooks - contains alot of research notebooks.